“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “Come on.”
 Elren pulled harder this time.

 This clutch of lizard wardens had, apparently, just claimed this stretch of the ruins – a fact that the dogs had learned the hard way.
-He and Elren would have to find a different way past.
+He and Elren would have to find a different path forward.
 Another detour, another delay.

-“We’re running out of daylight,” Elren said as they hiked east.
+“We’re running out of daylight,” Elren said as they hiked east through low mounds of moss-eaten stone and slag.

 “I know,” Rylan replied.
 “Come on, should be able to get a view from up there.”
-Rylan pointed with his ringstave rifle to a nearby tower.
+Rylan pointed with his ringstave rifle to the nearest tower, a leaning edifice of twisted steel and milky glass.

-They picked their way through the steel roots of the leaning structure, then found a stairwell and ascended ten flights.
-Finding a stable overhang, they looked out to survey a path forward.
+They ascended its skirt of rubble, then picked through the steel roots of the structure until they found a stairwell.
+Ten flights up, they strode out onto a cracked balcony to survey a path forward.

 Rylan’s jaw muscles clenched.
 That whole block would be off limits now.
 They’d been fighting all day to reach the heart of the city, and the city had resisted them at every turn.